ProjectLibertyLabs/gateway/docs/src/Run/IPFS.md

 ### 3.2.
 Managing Egress Traffic

-Egress refers to outgoing traffic, including requests your node makes to the IPFS network for files it doesn’t have locally.
+Egress refers to outgoing traffic, including requests your node makes to the IPFS network for files it doesn't have locally.
 You can limit this traffic by adjusting your node's **bandwidth profile**:

 ```bash
 ipfs config profile apply lowpower
 ```

-For a more detailed network configuration, refer to [IPFS’s networking documentation](https://docs.ipfs.tech/how-to/default-profile/#available-profiles).
+For a more detailed network configuration, refer to [IPFS's networking documentation](https://docs.ipfs.tech/how-to/default-profile/#available-profiles).

 ---